Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks: Evaluation

-After training, we test our policy on representative experiments, including \texttt{agnostic, Eb4, Eb8, Eb8-Ef7}, for comparison.
-First, all policies are evaluated over 100 episodes under the same constraint settings used during training.
-The testing results, shown in Table~\ref{tab:model_test0}, demonstrate the model's strong performance under conditions consistent with its training environment.
-Notably, the agent achieves a 100\% success rate when it is agnostic to energy constraints, as it is not subjected to $C_e$ and can therefore operate more exploitatively during its runs.
-Furthermore, a comparison between \texttt{Eb8} and \texttt{Eb4} reveals that the more conservative tank size in \texttt{Eb4} consequentiality results in more tank violations.
-Additionally, it can be seen that the combination of both tank and flow constraints (\texttt{Eb8-Ef7}) results in overall worse performance.
+After training, we selected the policies for \texttt{agnostic, Eb4, Eb8, Eb8-Ef7} to test the model in representative experiments.
+All policies are evaluated over 100 episodes under the same constraint settings used during training.
+In the testing results, shown in Table~\ref{tab:model_test0}, similar to the training results shown in Figure~\ref{fig:training-bar-results}, the agent achieves the highest success rate when it is agnostic to $C_e$ and can therefore operate more exploratory during its runs.
+Furthermore, looking at \texttt{Eb8} and \texttt{Eb4}, a more conservative energy tank size results in more tank violations.
+However, compared to the training results, the \texttt{Eb8-Ef7} run obtained less successes as it has harsher constraints during results.
+Here, \texttt{Eb4} obtains high success, even though it had fewer successes than \texttt{Eb8-Ef7} in training.
+From this it can be concluded that \texttt{Eb4} learned a better task policy, although it was delayed by its limited energy budget.